 The TECH FORM is very important and must be taken seriously.
 The track puts demands not encountered in normal driving on your car.
 This is the only way we can ensure that your car is ready for those demands.
 You must have your car inspected and have the “Pre-Tech Inspection” part of the form completed by a service facility no more that two weeks prior to attending the event.
-The last portion will be completed at Grid Tech on Friday night or Saturday morning at the track or hotel.
+The last portion will be completed at Grid Tech on Friday night or Saturday morning at the track.
 Please pay special attention to your tires and brakes.
 Excessively worn tires or inadequate brakes will get you disqualified at Grid Tech.
 It is also highly recommended that you have your brake fluid changed prior to this event.

 There are maps and more information about the track at: www.roeblingroad.com